-Optional assessment to identify any gaps in documentation required by the standard.
-Gap assessment Standards for your BIM journey British Standards Online (BSOL), our online standard management tool, gives you access to BIM standards and as well as over 9,000 standards related to the built environment, including construction and civil engineering-specific standards.
+Standards for your BIM journey

+BSI Knowledge, our new online platform, gives you access to BIM standards as well as over 9,000 standards related to the built environment, including construction and civil engineering-specific standards.
 Our standards are designed to help you establish best practice, build resilience, embrace new technologies and be fit for the future.

-Access the standards you need in one place - BS, EN, ISO, PAS, IEC and ASTM standards.
-With BSOL, anyone in your organization that needs access to multiple standards can view and download them.
-Subscribe to pre-built modules or build a personalized standards collection.
-With BSOL you get:
+With a BSI Knowledge subscription anyone in your organization that needs access to multiple standards can view and download them.
+All subscriptions offer access to UK and international standards publishers, including BS, EN, ISO, PAS, IEC and ASTM standards.

+With BSI Knowledge, you can: